rekha-balan/azure-docs-test2-pr.nl-NL/articles/virtual-network/virtual-networks-instance-level-public-ip.md

 ## <a name="why-would-i-request-an-ilpip"></a>Why would I request an ILPIP?
 If you want to be able to connect to your VM or role instance by an IP address assigned directly to it, rather than using the cloud service VIP:&lt;port number&gt;, request an ILPIP for your VM or your role instance.

 * **Active FTP** - By assigning an ILPIP to a VM, it can receive traffic on any port.
 Endpoints are not required for the VM to receive traffic.
-See (https://en.wikipedia.org/wiki/File_Transfer_Protocol#Protocol_overview)[FTP Protocol Overview] for details on the FTP protocol.
+See [FTP Protocol Overview] (https://en.wikipedia.org/wiki/File_Transfer_Protocol#Protocol_overview) for details on the FTP protocol.
 * **Outbound IP** - Outbound traffic originating from the VM is mapped to the ILPIP as the source and the ILPIP uniquely identifies the VM to external entities.

 > [!NOTE]